readium/ts-toolkit/navigator/docs/epub/CustomizingListeners.md

 - `tap`: fires when a tap has not been handled by default
 - `click`: fires when a click has not been handled
 - `zoom`: fires when the user has zoomed into the iframe
+- `scroll`: fires when the user has scrolled into the iframe
 - `miscPointer`: fires when a tap or a click was made in the middle of the iframe e.g. show/hide UI
 - `customEvent`: fires when the EpubNavigator doesn’t handle the event by default
 - `handleLocator`: fires when a link has been tapped or clicked